Did you know that hiring managers only spend an average of 7.4 seconds glancing at your resume?

 Why this works: This summary quickly tells us the applicant is results-focused and has important certification (Lean Six Sigma).
 With “6+ years” managing teams and projects, and special knowledge in areas like “supply chain management,” they’re presented as a well-rounded, experienced manager.

-Learn the top 10 skills required for an operations manager job in 2023.
+Learn the top 10 skills required for an operations manager job.

 Bad example: